memoize-immutable/memoize-immutable/README.md

   - `useNamedArgs`: set this to `true` when the memoized function only receives named arguments wrapped in a single object, instead of a list of arguments,
-  - `useOneObjArg`: set this to `true` when the memoized function only receives one non-primitive argument (uses a single WeakMap for efficient caching).
+  - `useOneObjArg`: set this to `true` when the memoized function only receives one non-primitive argument (uses a single WeakMap for efficient caching),
+  - `displayNameSuffix`: the display name of the returned function will be set to the name of the original function + this suffix (defaults to `'Memoized'`).

 returns a memoized function